arqex/react-tiles/README.md

 * Tile minification.
 * Solve `tilecontrols` bar being at the top of the tile covering the top of the content.
 * Create a way of customize the `tilecontrols`.
+* Clone the tile contents when (un)docking a tile, to preserve its internal state.